min4builder/yax/README.md

 ## How to compile

-    ./configure
-    ./build-binutils.sh
-    ./install-headers.sh
-    ./build-gcc.sh

-Then setup your environment with `. ./config.sh`.

-    make
+Currently only tested on my Linux computer.
+It *might* work on WSL or macOS, but that hasn't been tested.

+    ninja headers
+    ./bootstrap-llvm.sh # this step might take a few hours ninja

-Then, `make test` for a qemu-based test run.
+Then, `ninja qemu` for a qemu-based test run; `ninja qemu-dbg` to start qemu on debug mode.

 ## Legal
-All code I wrote is under the (Expat) MIT license (previously public domain).
+All code I wrote is under the MIT license.
 Code not written by me:

  - liballoc is under the public domain.
    It is at `src/mem/malloc.[ch]` and `libc/malloc.[ch]`
- - vfprintf was taken from the Sortix libc; it is under ISC.
+ - vfprintf was taken from the Sortix libc, under ISC.
    It is at `libc/stream/vfprintf.c`